 Sometimes the technology can take center stage when you have imagined, produced and executed an idea that generates impressive returns on investment.

 Alternatively, it can be disheartening when the increase in new sales does not surpass the money and resources it took to create and get the message out.

-Nowadays what can be accomplished with technology — particularly regarding the use of the internet, databases, data science, artificial intelligence, and instant information processing — is beyond the reality of many.
+Nowadays what can be accomplished with technology — particularly regarding the use of the internet, databases, data science, artificial intelligence, instant information processing and video production — is beyond the reality of many.

 Sure, text messages, video-on-demand, social sharing

 - But what about emerging ways to personalize a message so that a marketing ad can be more relevant to a consumer at the instant they view it?